SOCIAL WORK PRACTICE

 Scores in the 18–22 range will be awarded in the presence of:

-sufficient knowledge of the theoretical content in relation to the exam materials;
+• a sufficient knowledge of the theoretical contents in relation to the examination materials;

-sufficient communication skills, especially regarding the use of the specific language of the Social Work professional.
+• sufficient communication skills, particularly with regard to the use of the specific professional language of Social Work.

 Scores in the 18–22 range will be awarded in the presence of: